Image: Gathering the Fragments © Jan Richardson

 And if we will listen, he will give us the same assurance today.

-The issue is not how to interpret the story, the real issue is what do we do when we get to the end of our rope?
+The issue is not how to interpret the story, the real issue is what do

 What do we do when we have done the best we can and that is not enough?